 What is The Reader Bookshelf?

 The Reader Bookshelf is an annual programme of carefully curated literature to support all of our reading-based work and the wider Reading Revolution.
 It’s a way of forging connections between our supporters, volunteers, staff and readers using a shared constellation of literature.
-The bookshelf includes a diverse range of fiction, plays, non-fictional prose, anthologies, poems, and short stories, for readers young and old, all linked by theme, an idea that changes annually.
+The Bookshelf includes a diverse range of fiction, plays, non-fictional prose, anthologies, poems, and short stories, for readers young and old, all linked by theme that changes annually.